nice-devone/nice-cxone-mobile-sdk-ios/docs/samples.md

 ### Disconnect from CXone Service

 Whenever host application should keep customer logged in and sign out from CXone service, use `ConnectionProvider.disconnect()`.
-It keep connection context and just invalides the web socket.
+It keeps the connection context and just invalidates the WebSocket.

 ```swift
 CXoneChatSDK.shared.connection.disconnect()